sigsum/sigsum/proposals/2023-09-on-releases.md

 always bump minor and set patch level to 0 (v0.X.Y --> v0.X+1.0) so that we always can do an emergency release (v0.X.Y+1).]

-There's no release cycle.
-We release when something new is available.
+We have no fixed release schedule.
+Releases happen when something new is available.
 But to reassure that following along with the release history linearly is not going to result in excessive overhead, our intent is to not release more often than every four weeks.
 In most cases we will likely release less frequently.
 And in some cases, we may have to fix a critical bug and release as soon as possible.

 [As our implementations and processes mature we will be updating these expectations.
 The intent here is to get started with something that we can try to iterate on.]